 Consider for yourself if the profits of your health insurance company are more important than your health.

 Also consider that if you were to get well, you would feel better, be more productive, be happier and participate in life more with those you love and who depend upon you.

-The simple answer is NO, AND you can still submit your receipt/super bill to Your Insurance Company if you have Chiropractic coverage for the services we provide for you after your office visit.
+The simple answer is NO, AND I will give you a receipt you can submit to Your Insurance Company if you have Chiropractic coverage for the services we provide for you after your office visit.
 I just choose not to get involved with health insurance companies and consider the reasons why:

 How can they do this?

-They have found a way to do this by hiring doctors who now work for the Insurance Companies who get to determine what gets paid and what does not.
-They sit in an office and they do what is called "Review Paper Claims" and will then ask your doctor to provide all of your information about the claim.
-This gives them a reason to delay and ultimately deny paying the claim.
+They have found a way to do this by hiring doctors who determine what gets paid and what does not.
+They sit in an office and they do what is called "Review Paper Claims."
+They will call or mail your doctor and ask your doctor to provide them with all of your information about the claim.
+This gives them a reason to delay paying the claim, as it is "under review" and ultimately deny paying the claim.
 They may even go as far as sending you a letter stating they have "asked your doctor for further information about your claim" before they can determine if the claim is valid.
 They make it seem like your doctor is not doing their job when the information is incomplete or not to their standards or not filed in a timely manner.

 Would you like me to work for you and your best interest?

 Would you like me to work for your Insurance Company and their best interest?

 And if I put your care in the hands of your Insurance Company, Do you really think you will ever get well?